dylan-jayatilaka/dylan-jayatilaka.github.io/_posts/2014-10-20-why-two-electrons-per-orbital.md

 whatever they are, are used to describe how its *wavefunction changes when you translate or rotate it*.

-## But I can’t I “see” spin like position!
+## Why can’t we “see” spin like position?

 When you look at things, your eyes register different positions when an object has different \\( x \\), \\(y \\) and \\( z\\) coordinates when